zakariaahrbil/Evetic/README.md

 - **Ticket System**: Issue and manage tickets for events
 - **QR Code Generation**: Generate QR codes for tickets
 - **Ticket Validation**: Validate tickets at event entry points
-- **User Authentication**: OAuth2 authentication via Keycloak
+- **User Authentication**: Secure authentication (custom or Spring Security-based)
 - **User Management**: Filter and manage users

-The application is containerized and uses Docker Compose for easy deployment with PostgreSQL, Keycloak, and Adminer.
+The application is containerized and uses Docker Compose for easy deployment with PostgreSQL and Adminer.

 ## 🛠️ Tech Stack